monomelodies/monad/docs/modules/index.md

     export {Service};
     export {Model};

-A Monad module contains, at the very least a `Service` and a `Model`.
-The service is predictably used by Angular to retrieve (lists of) items, whereas the model is a representation of a single item with CRUD functionality.
-The model, service and the module name are injected into their respective controllers, in this example the default `ListController` and `ItemController` from Monad (more on these later).
+A Monad module contains, at the very least a `Service` and a `Controller`.
+The service is predictably used by Angular to retrieve (lists of) items, whereas the controller is a representation of a single item with CRUD functionality.
+The controller, service and the module name are injected into their respective controllers, in this example the default `ListController` and `ItemController` from Monad (more on these later).